 Colorado is one of the leading states in weather forecasting and new research and technologies.
 Ed is a strong supporter of weather resources in the state including the University Corporation for Atmospheric Research (UCAR), the National Center for Atmospheric Research (NCAR), and the National Oceanic and Atmospheric Administration (NOAA) facilities.
 These assets work with researchers at Colorado universities to improve weather forecasting and develop new sensors to gather data and enhance our weather models.
 Additionally, Colorado is helping build our next generation weather satellites including GOES and JPSS.
 Through the data from these NOAA satellites and the incorporation of new commercially available weather data, we can better predict severe weather and increase warning time for communities in Colorado and across the country.

 Ed is also working through the Science Committee to improve our understanding and prediction of space weather which occurs when the Sun emits strong magnetic fields or other radiation.
 Space weather can impact all types of infrastructure on Earth including modern technology, our power grids, and airline travel.
 In orbit, space weather can also be harmful to astronauts aboard the ISS or satellites we rely on for our national security, weather prediction, or communication.
-Ed is working to help coordinate federal agency responsibilities and encourage continued collaboration between government, industry, and academia to best prepare our nation for space weather events.
+Ed introduced the Space Weather Research and Forecasting Act to help coordinate federal agency responsibilities and encourage continued collaboration between government, industry, and academia to best prepare our nation for space weather events.